rbcavanaugh/pitt-csd-r-workshop/README.md

 If you have trouble with installation, R can also be used online:
 [RStudio Cloud](https://rstudio.cloud/) is a free online service that allows access to R and RStudio.
+If you decide to use the cloud version, you can skip installing RStudio on your computer.

 <img src="01-intro-to-R/images/paste-8DC0F4C7.png" title="A view of the R GUI on mac" alt="A view of the R GUI on mac" width="400px" />